nus-cs3281/2019/students/amrutPrabhu/resume.md

 #### R&D Engineer: Software Development Intern | Works Applications (May 2018 - Aug 2018)

-- Worked as a full stack developer intern in the Master Maintenance team.
+- Worked as a full stack developer intern at Works Applications, an ERP software manufacturer with the top market share in Japan.
+- Worked in a small team to develop a framework used for quick development of custom systems for clients.
+<a name="worksap"></a>
+- Redesigned and enhanced a feature to support batch CRUD operations for different types of input
+- Effectively fixed multiple bugs such as disappering highlights in search results.
+- Streamlined application deployment to a single step process by utilizing Jenkins, Docker-compose and Nginx.

 #### Teaching Assistant | National University of Singapore (Jan 2018 - Present)